nomilous/notice/spec/notice/README.md

 #### The Connect Spec

 * The connection specification sets paramaters used for connecting to the hub.
-* Both https and http are using socket.io to facilitate the transport.
+* socket.io is currenly the only available transport adaptor.

 Emitting Capsules